nlapier2/Metalign/application_1/application1_record.md

 1. Data exploration
    - [x] Compare the 2 rep of "Pig_14_Day_14_R1" data
    - [x] Compare the merged R1R2 of the 2 rep of "Pig_14_Day_14" data
-   - [ ] Pick the top extra species in merged_R1R2_combine data, align the 3 reads file to the genome
+   - [x] Pick the top extra species in merged_R1R2_combine data, align the 3 reads file to the genome
-2. Run all data
-   - [ ]
-3. Summarizing results

 ---